James Gordon Bennett Jr.: Scandal

 Bennett often scandalized society with his flamboyant and sometimes erratic behavior.
 In 1877, he left New York for Europe after an incident that ended his engagement to socialite Caroline May.
 According to various accounts, he arrived late and drunk to a party at the May family mansion, then urinated into a fireplace (some say grand piano) in full view of his hosts.

 Bennett's controversial reputation is thought to have inspired, in Britain, the phrase "Gordon Bennett!" as an expression of incredulity.

 Move to Paris

 Settling in Paris, he launched the Paris edition of the New York Herald, named the Paris Herald, the forerunner of the International Herald Tribune.
 He backed George W. De Long's voyage to the North Pole on the USS Jeannette via the Bering Strait.

 The ill-fated expedition led to the deaths from starvation of DeLong and 19 of his crew, a tragedy that increased the paper's circulation.
 He was a co-founder of the Commercial Cable Company, a venture to break the Transatlantic cable monopoly held by Jay Gould.
 The 2014 nonfiction book In The Kingdom of Ice written by historian Hampton Sides recounts the voyage and Bennett's role as a financier of the expedition.

+The Winter Colony at Pau

+Master of the Pau Hounds, James Gordon Bennett Jr.

+The Pau Hunt had been known to be accessible to subscribers with pulmonary diseases, but the difficulty level became exclusionary to less capable riders due to the popularity and frequency of drag hunting plus the hunting of animals that had been captured for release as bagmen.
+The Count of Bari brought in a private pack of hounds in 1879 and began a competing hunt.
+The Pau Hunt, claimed Bari had no right to hunt in their territory, but he replied he had no intention to negotiate and would continue the competing hunt during the 1880-1881 season.
+The Pau Hunt decided to liquidate.
+At the beginning of the 1880-1881 season, Thomas G. Burgess, the brother of yacht designer Edward Burgess, wrote for the assistance of Bennett, who shortly arrived from Paris.
+Bennett met first with the mayor followed by the Count of Bari, who gave his hounds to the town hall.
+On December 2, 1880 with Bennett as Master assisted by Thomas Burgess they formed a private hunt.
+Bennett purchased 40 hound couples that were delivered in 1881.
+In 1882, Mayor Nicholas Renault insisted the Pau Hunt be reconstituted to conform with the law, proposing they alternate packs to satisfy the needs of all riding levels.
+Satisfied, Bennett agreed and gave the new pack to the municipality with Thomas Burgess replacing Bennett as master of the Pau Hounds on 1 November 1882.
+On 4 April 1881 Bennett launched a mail coach service from the English Club of Pau to Biarritz three times per week driven exclusively by gentlemen coachmen, or "whips", who later formed The Reunion Road Club.